programmis/socket_chat/README.md

 <pre>
 socketChat.open(); - open connect with server
 socketChat.close(); - close connect with server
-socketChat.send(user_id); - send message to user, if user_id is undefined then send message to all users in current room socketChat.getUserList(); - get all users in current room socketChat.getMessageHistory(with_user_id, period); - get all messages for current user and with_user_id by period
+socketChat.setMessageAreaId(id); - set textarea id for messages socketChat.send(user_id); - send message from message_area to user, if user_id is undefined then send message to all users in current room socketChat.getUserList(); - get all users in current room socketChat.getMessageHistory(with_user_id, period); - get all messages for current user and with_user_id by period
 </pre>